metapolator/metapolator/elements-of-design.md

 * when the browser viewport is resized, column and divider proportions are maintained;
 * **all three** rules above are subject to the following limits:
   * minimum width of a view (what is shown in the viewport) is 960px (i.e. if the viewport is narrower than that, the view scrolls horizontally);
-  * the minimum width of the parameter, masters, instances, fonts and metadata columns is 180px;
+  * the minimum width of the parameter, masters and instances columns is 180px;
   * the maximum width of the parameter, masters and instances columns is 270px;
   * no further limits; user common sense prevails.